MrDemonWolf/bootstrap-blog-template/README.md

 user the installer, Homebrew, etc.

 ### Local Installation
-Clone this repo, or download it into a directory of your voice.
+Clone this repo, or download it into a directory of your choice.
 ```sh
 $ git clone https://github.com/mrdemonwolf/bootstrap-blog-template.git
 ```